-- 1. First of all, the main database file is locked by changing an internal state flag.
-From this moment on, any and all mutations in the database are written to a temporary file the difference file or delta file. - 2.
-Then the actual backup is made.
+1. First of all, the main database file is locked by changing an internal state flag.
+From this moment on, any and all mutations in the database are written to a temporary file - the difference file or delta file.
+By default, the delta file is created in the same folder as a database file, with the additional extension .delta, for example: MyDatabase.fdb.delta

+- 2. Then the actual backup is made.
 This isn't a straight file copy; restoring must be done by nbackup as well. - 3.
 Upon completion of the backup, the contents of the delta file are integrated with the main database file.
 After that, the database is unlocked (flag goes back to "normal") and the delta is removed.